Director: Mary Ann Cunningham;

 Environmental Studies is a multidisciplinary program that involves the natural and social sciences as well as the arts and humanities.
 It explores the relationships between people and the totality of their environments-natural, built, and social.
 As part of that exploration, environmental studies concerns itself with the description and analysis of natural systems; with interspecies and species-environment relationships and the institutions, policies and laws that affect those relationships; with aesthetic portrayals of nature and how these portrayals affect human perceptions and behavior toward it; and with ethical issues raised by the human presence in the environment.
 A component of the program is the Environmental Research Institute (ERI), whose mission is to broaden and enrich the Environmental Studies program by emphasizing and supporting fieldwork, research, and engagement in the community.

 Students majoring in Environmental Studies are required to take courses offered by the program, a set of courses within a particular department, and other courses from across the curriculum of the college.
-Therefore, a student interested in the major should consult with the director of the program as early as possible to plan a coherent course of study.
-The director, in consultation with the steering committee, assigns an advisor to each student.
-Advisors are selected from the participating faculty of the program.
+Therefore, a student interested in the major should contact the program office to connect with a member of the faculty subcommittee during their first or sophomore year to plan a course of study.
+They will recommend ENST participating faculty with expertise in your area of interest to help structure a sequence of specific courses for your major.
 The steering committee approves each major’s program, and is concerned not only with the formal requirements but also with the inclusion of relevant environmental courses in the student’s chosen areas of study, interconnections among groups of courses, and adequate concentration in the methods of a discipline.
-Students are admitted to the program by the director, subject to the approval of their program of study by the steering committee.
+Students are admitted to the program subject to the approval of their program of study by the steering committee.
 For additional information please consult the program website.

 Research studies by Environmental Studies majors are supported by the Environmental Research Institute.